build-on-aws/content/concepts/getting-started-with-pico-w-iot-core/index.md

     echo "AWS IoT EndPoint: $IOT_ENDPOINT"
     ```

     - The AWS IoT Endpoint will be unique to your AWS account.
-Your fleet of devices will connect to it
+Your fleet of devices will connect to it.

-## Configure the Raspberry Pi Pico W device
+## Configure the Raspberry Pi Pico W Device

 Now that we have setup your device on the cloud side, we now need to configure the hardware device locally.

 You will connect your Pico W device to your development computer via the micro USB cable, and access it via Thonny.
 [Thonny](https://thonny.org/) is an open-source Python IDE ideal for learning.
 For this tutorial, we assume that you have already installed Thonny on your computer.
 At the time of writing, we were using Thonny v.4.1.2.

-1. Launch Thonny on your computer
+1. Launch Thonny on your computer.

-2. Connect your Pico W device to your computer using the micro USB cable
+2. Connect your Pico W device to your computer using the micro USB cable.

-3. Thonny detects your device
+3. Thonny detects your device.

    - If this is your first-ever use of your Pico W device, you will need to install the MicroPython firmware on it before continuing.
 To do so, please follow the official instructions [here](https://projects.raspberrypi.org/en/projects/get-started-pico-w/1) (stopping at the point where you copy the firmware files and then open the Thonny editor).
 Once the firmware is installed, disconnect and reconnect your device.
-Then, continue to the next step
+Then, continue to the next step.

    - Depending on how many devices Thonny detects on your computer, you may need to specifically select your Pico W device from the list in the bottom right corner of the Thonny window.
 It is very likely that you are looking for an option that will be labelled (or contain) "MicroPython (RP2040)" or "MicroPython (Raspberry Pi Pico)", followed by a serial port ID.
-Either selection should work
+Either selection should work.

      ![Thonny device selection](images/Thonny_device_selection_window.png)

 4. Install the MQTT client on your Pico W:

-   1. In Thonny, under the **Tools** menu, select **Manage Packages**
+   1. In Thonny, under the **Tools** menu, select **Manage Packages**.
-   2. In the search box, enter `umqtt.simple`, and click **Search**
+   2. In the search box, enter `umqtt.simple`, and click **Search**.

       ![Thonny package search](images/Thonny_umqtt_simple_package.jpg)

-   3. Select `umqtt.simple` from the search results and install the latest stable version of the package
+   3. Select `umqtt.simple` from the search results and install the latest stable version of the package.

       ![Thonny package install](images/Thonny_umqtt_simple_install_screen.jpg)

-   4. Click **Close**
+   4. Click **Close**.

 5. Upload certificate and key files to your Pico W device:

    - In Thonny, ensure the **Files** pane is visible.
-If not, select **View** menu, then **Files**
+If not, select **View** menu, then **Files**.
-   - The top half of that pane represents your computer
+   - The top half of that pane represents your computer.
-   - The bottom half of that pane represents your Pico W device (in our example showing as **RP2040 Device**)
+   - The bottom half of that pane represents your Pico W device (in our example showing as **RP2040 Device**).

      ![Thonny file panes](images/Thonny_panes.jpg)

    1. In the **RP2040 device** portion (bottom) of the **Files** pane, create a folder in the root called `certs`:

-      1. Click the menu icon (**≡**) and select **New Directory**
+      1. Click the menu icon (**≡**) and select **New Directory**.
-      2. Enter the name `certs`
+      2. Enter the name `certs`.

          ![Thonny cert folder](images/Thonny_certs_folder.jpg)

-      3. Click **OK**
+      3. Click **OK**.
-      4. Double click on the `certs` folder to go into it
+      4. Double click on the `certs` folder to go into it.

    2. From the **This computer** (top) portion of the **Files** pane, browse to the location of the downloaded certificate files on your local computer:

-      1. Select each `.DER` file individually
+      1. Select each `.DER` file individually.
-      2. Right-click each `.DER` file and select **Upload to /certs**
+      2. Right-click each `.DER` file and select **Upload to /certs**.

-   3. From the **RP2040 device** portion (bottom) of the **Files** pane, you should now see the two `.DER` files in the certs folder on the device
+   3. From the **RP2040 device** portion (bottom) of the **Files** pane, you should now see the two `.DER` files in the certs folder on the device.

       ![Thonny cert upload to Pico W](images/Thonny_certs_on_pico_w.jpg)

 6. Create the `main.py` script on the Pico W device to connect to AWS IoT Core:

    - You will create a file called `main.py` in the root of your Pico W device.
-Your device will execute this script every time it powers-up
+Your device will execute this script every time it powers-up.

    - Below ([Appendix 1](#appendix-1-mainpy)), we have provided sample code that you can paste into it.
-Before you can connect your device to AWS IoT Core, you must update this script with some additional configuration information, such as local wifi credentials, device name, and your AWS IoT Core Endpoint
+Before you can connect your device to AWS IoT Core, you must update this script with some additional configuration information, such as local wifi credentials, device name, and your AWS IoT Core Endpoint.

-   1. With your Pico W device still connected to your development computer, open Thonny
+   1. With your Pico W device still connected to your development computer, open Thonny.

-   2. Navigate to the root of the device (bottom half of **Files** pane)
+   2. Navigate to the root of the device (bottom half of **Files** pane).

-   3. Click the menu icon (**≡**), and select **New File**
+   3. Click the menu icon (**≡**), and select **New File**.

       ![Thonny new file](images/Thonny_new_file.jpg)

-   4. Enter the filename: `main.py`
+   4. Enter the filename: `main.py`.

       ![Thonny main.py file](images/Thonny_main_py_file.jpg)

-   5. Copy and paste the sample code (from [Appendix 1](#appendix-1-mainpy)) into the `main.py` file
+   5. Copy and paste the sample code (from [Appendix 1](#appendix-1-mainpy)) into the `main.py` file.

       - We will be making minor adjustments to the sample code.
 All required edits are grouped together and occur in between the comment lines `Start code modification` and `End code modification`.
-The area is clearly marked by a full line of `#` characters
+The area is clearly marked by a full line of `#` characters.

    6. Replace the Wifi credentials: